gerlacdt/aws-s3-down-uploader/README.md

 ```

 In order to use this script with AWS S3 and AWS KMS encryption you need to have
-access to the specified S3 bucket and AWS KMS key via IAM roles and policies to access.
+access to the specified S3 bucket and AWS KMS key via IAM roles and policies.

 ## Usage